 The course aims to enable autonomous practice in dealing with fundamental and more complex problems of oral anticoagulation management.

 This course consists of pre course learning, 3 days of lectures, seminars, facilitated group discussions and practical workshops.
-To achieve full accreditation it is necessary to successfully undertake both written and practical assessments on day 3 plus a summative assessment in the six months following course attendance.
-The summative assessments are conducted within anticoagulation management clinics.
+To achieve full accreditation it is necessary to successfully undertake both written and practical assessments on Day 3.
+The 20 credit module also includes a clinical summative assessment within anticoagulation management clinics in the six months following course attendance.
+The 10 credit module does not involve any clinical practice and is therefore available to international students unable to practice within the UK.

 An understanding of the theory underpinning anticoagulation management